Monday, September 5, 2011

 Using JNI can sometimes be tricky.
 Getting all the settings right can be a nightmare when done for the first time.

 In this tutorial I will use Eclipse with CDT (using MinGW/gcc) to create a simple hello world example.
 Therefore we will create a Java program, that calls native code from a shared library.
+Settings for linux and windows differ in some details, so these differences will be explicitely marked.

 Step 1: Creating a Java Project